Simon-Renault/anna-portfolio/case_studies/the-case-study.md

 ## What Is Important

-### Be kind with your parents

-Your parents love you and has dedicated their life (and money!) to you and only you so be kind with them and be a adorable daughter.
+**Be kind with your parents -** Your parents love you and has dedicated their life (and money!) to you and only you so be kind with them and be a adorable daughter.

-### Love your cat

-Because your cat not seems to be all the time nice, it does not mean that he does not love you.
+**Love your cat -** Because your cat not seems to be all the time nice, it does not mean that he does not love you.

+***

+### I wanted to explore how this approach would land working with photographers in their home cities, so I paired one of our internal photographers, Ryan Kim, with five hosts in the Bay Area.

+### Then I pinpointed geographies that were lacking in our image library so that any successful tests would yield images we could put to good use.
+India was a region we hadn’t covered extensively as a brand, which I believed we needed to correct.
+So I reached out to a photojournalist I’ve followed for many years, in Mumbai.